 What is Swiss Lump Sum Taxation?

-- The applicant’s ‘expenses’ (not income), which are generally calculated as being 7 times the applicant’s annual rent.
+The Swiss Lump Sum System of Taxation is extremely popular.
+This annual tax is based on the applicant’s ‘expenses’ (not income), which is generally calculated as being 7 times the applicant’s annual rent.

 - Aargau – CHF 400,000